jmeyo/symfony2-file-uploader-bundle/README.md

 The FileUploader service needs a unique folder name for the files attached to a given object.
 To accomplish this for new objects as well as existing objects, we suggest you follow the "editId pattern," in which a form is assigned a unique, random "editId" for its entire lifetime, including multiple passes of validation if necessary.
 This allows us to manage file uploads for new objects that don't have their own id yet.

-This code takes creat of creating an editId on the first pass through the form and syncs existing files attached to an existing object, if any.
+This code takes care of creating an editId on the first pass through the form and syncs existing files attached to an existing object, if any.
 The from_folder and to_folder objects specify subdirectories where the attached files will be stored.
 Later we'll look at how the parent directories of these folders are determined.

 (Fetching $posting and validating that the user is allowed to edit that posting is up to you.)